dasmaven/ball_and_paddle/README.md

 ## goal of the game

 Use the paddle to bounce the ball and keep it in play for as long as possible.
-Ball speed increases periodically to make the task harder.
+Ball speed increases periodically to make the game harder.

 ## controls